duranar/kh/docs/SC206E_General_Notes.md

-# Yocto SoC (SC206E) Setup & Troubleshooting & Development Notes
+# SoC (SC206E) Setup & Troubleshooting & Development Notes

 For SC206E-EM
 *LTE version (In Quectel's documentation, they refer wifi-only (non-LTE) models as WF, that does not mean devices with wifi.
 LTE models have both functionality.)*